 - Outline the treatment options for skin and soft tissue infections in injecting drug users

-Attending this event will help you advance your professional practice and could be used as evidence in your RPS Faculty portfolio.
+Attending this event will help you advance your professional practice and could be used as evidence in your RPS Faculty and GPhC revalidation portfolios.
 The day will cover Foundation, Core Advanced and Specialist areas of knowledge.

 In addition, peer discussion opportunities will be available at this event, which can also be used towards your CPD and portfolios.
 Advanced booking essential.